kazzkiq/darkmode/README.md

 https://unpkg.com/@kazzkiq/darkmode/dist/darkmode.umd.js
 ```

-<small>When using directly in browser, all functions will be available user `DarkMode` object.</small>
+<small>When using directly in browser, all functions will be available under `DarkMode` object.</small>

 ## Usage